 10. Changing of the Guards

-Best Things to Do in Copenhagen with Kids on a Rainy Day
+Best Things to Do in Copenhagen with Toddlers on a Rainy Day

 The weather can be quite unpredictable in Denmark.
 Luckily there is more than enough to see and do inside while you wait out the rain.